jimmielin/cs205-spring-20-final/docs/index.md

 ## Test Cases Experiments

 We use two cases with different computational profiles to investigate STILT parallelization.
 A memory-lightweight case serves as proof-of-concept and is intended to be easily parallelizable.
-A second case is memory-intensive and ...

 A STILT run requires the following datasets to run: (i) an emission dataset, (ii) a meteorological dataset, (iii) a receptor dataset, and (iv) an R script.